lanterno/office-wall-clock/docs-site/firmware/api-integration.md

 ### OAuth2

 For OAuth2, you'll need to implement token refresh logic.
-This is advanced - see [Custom Features](../development/customization.md).
+This is advanced - see the firmware source code in the repository.

 ## Network Requirements